 Yes, we charge a fee for or services.
 Fees are determined according to your income and family size.
 Many of our group programs have set fees.
 Individual and family counseling is based on an hourly fee.
 We are able to reduce our fees below your assessed fee when need is demonstrated.
 Private insurance through your employer or another group plan may cover some or all of our fees.

-We are located in the Lawrence Square Mall, at Lawrence Avenue West, just west of the Allen Road.
-The Lawrence West Subway Station on the Yonge-University-Spadina line is across the road.
-Three hours of free surface parking is available at all times surrounding the stores in the mall.
+We are located at 355 Church Street, just North of Gerard St. and South of Carlton St. The College Park subway station is 5 min away.
+Parking is not available at this location.
 Group programs operate from this central location.
 With advance notice, many of our educational programs can be offered from other locations in the community.
 Contact the FIT office at 416 595 9618 to discuss specific requests to provide programs elsewhere in the community.

 The following list outlines websites that contain publications of interest for separating, divorcing, and blending families.
 Examples of publications from each website are noted in bullets.
 Please access websites for full publication listings.